openlibhums/memory-alpha/content/pages/support/journal-management/homepage-layout.md

 # Homepage customisation

-The homepage customisation settings allow you to control which features appear on your journal’s home page and how they are displayed.
+The homepage customisation settings allow you to control which features appear on your journal's home page and how they are displayed.

 From this page, you can: